wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 Not function can be used to invert a boolean value.

-Syntax for inverting a boolean value
+Syntax for inverting a boolean value:
 ```
 not(value)
 ```